Overview

 :bulb: URs are used widely in the Gordian reference apps, but community members have focused most on UR’s sequencing feature to create animated QRs that support PSBTs.
 URs can do a lot more: they can support any airgapped Bitcoin function and more than that, can support data encoding and transmission for a large number of decentralized technologies whether they’re airgapped or not.

-How Does URs Work?
+How Do URs Work?

 As detailed in the UR specification, URs are binary data that is represented with CBOR using a minimal canonical and deterministic representation, converted to minimal bytewords and prefaced with the UR type.